MarcepanK/TORrent/README.md

 ___
 ##### TODO:
+ * close client when he looses connection to tracker
  * images to visualise communication process
  * unit tests
+ * fix mess with collection types and toArray conversions
+ * fix mess with types (long, int) in FileUtils
+ * implement sending updated list of owned files to tracker (i.e. in case of deleting file)
+ * optimize getting specific pieces from file in FileUtils
  * checking with regex instead of startsWith in Client/CommandProcessor
  * getting specific pieces in Client/FileUtils
  * retrying downloading file after connection unexpectedly closes during file transfer
  * new FileTransferService for retrying downloading file in Client
+ * Make factories do heavy logic while creating objects
+ * (Optional) make tracker actually track all active transfers